-The DLC (user) security model is quite simple and there are only three keys involved.
-The first key owns your half of the multisignature funding transaction, let’s call this the setup key.
-The second key is used in the (off-chain) contract execution transactions (CETs), let’s call this the dispute key.
-The third key gets paid to – should you receive any money out of this DLC – through cooperative close, unilateral close initiated by your counterparty, or unilateral close initiated by you followed by a CET spend, let’s call this the payout key.
-All three keys can be generated for this DLC and never used again.
+The DLC (user) security model is quite simple and there are only two keys involved.
+The first key owns your half of the multi-signature funding transaction, let’s call this the funding key.
+The second key gets paid to – should you receive any money out of this DLC – through a CET spend, let’s call this the payout key.
+Both keys can be generated for this DLC and never used again.

 And that’s it as far as keys are concerned.
 All DLC keys can be kept in cold storage pretty much all of the time!
 It is important to remember that if your DLC private keys be compromised, all funds tied to those keys are vulnerable.

-A slightly more subtle yet important implementation detail is that you should never sign your own CETs except for the case where you sign exactly one which you plan on publishing as a unilateral contract execution.
-This is important because if an adversary gets a hold of a fully signed CET for any event that has not occurred, they can publish it to the blockchain which will give all of your funds to your counterparty (because you don’t have the oracle signature required for spending that CET).
+A slightly more subtle yet important implementation detail is that you should never non-adaptor sign your own CETs except for the case where you sign exactly one which you plan on publishing as a unilateral contract execution.
+This is important because if an adversary gets a hold of a fully signed CET for any event that has not occurred, they can publish it to the blockchain which could constitute a loss of funds.

 As the entire point of DLCs is to execute contracts based on “real-world” (i.e. not internal to the blockchain) information, trust is required and unavoidable.
 What is great about DLCs when it comes to trust is that they provide what I believe to be a pretty idyllic trust model given that we must put trust somewhere in order to have this functionality.